Coolang25/BookStore/README.md

 - Logout API: Create a logout endpoint that invalidates the JWT (refresh token).
 Save invalidated refresh token in database.
 - CORS Configuration:
 - Remember Me Functionality: Save refresh token in HTTPOnly Cookie
 - Unit and Integration Tests: Incomplete
+- Using jQuery.ajax to call API